yannikschnitzer/certifiably-robust-policies/README.md

 * **RAM**: 16GB
 * **Disk Space**: 32GB

-The setup via Docker installs all required software and dependencies.
-This should complete relatively quick (~10 minutes).

 ## Structure and Content

 The artifact contains a `Dockerfile` which automatically sets up the environment for evaluation.
 The environment is structured as follows